SkafteNicki/dtu_cs_thesis/docs/writing.md

 figure or do not use the figure in the text, it is a good indication that the figure is not needed and should be removed from your thesis.

+## 📖 References

+As part of your thesis you are required to include relevant references and citations.
+This is standard scientific practice.
+Importantly, anything can count as a reference.
+This includes but is not limited to:

+* Books
+* Papers
+* Blogs
+* Code repositories
+* Technical documentation
+* Websites
+* ...

+However, it is highly recommended that you at least have a handful of scientific papers (peers reviewed) in your references.
+There is no strict requirement for how many references you should have, but a good rule of thumb is to have at least 30+ references.

 ## 🤖 Generative AI

 > DTU is embracing the use of AI in teaching